Vessel9817/onion-site-template/README.md

 ## Installation

 - Clone this repository
+- Install the node modules by running `npm i` in both the top-level directory and in `./config/express`
 - Install Go (tested on the current latest version, 1.21.4)
   - Add Go to the PATH variable
   - Set the GOPATH environment variable